Mock catalogues of emission line galaxies based on the local mass density in dark-matter only simulations: Results

 Figure~\ref{fig:class} shows the most important result of this paper, which studies in which environment of the cosmic web, i.e. nodes, filaments, sheets or voids, mock galaxies tend to reside.
 Here we assign, to each galaxy or object, the environment at the nearest grid.
-For comparison, we also show the results for matter and a sample of massive subhalos in TNG300-D, which is composed of subhalos with the mass larger than $10^{13} \, h^{-1} \, \Msun$ and similar to the typical luminous red galaxy (LRG) sample.
-Note that the subhalos are identified with \textsc{Subfind} algorithm \citep{Springel2001}.
+For comparison, we also show the results for matter and the mock LRG sample.
 Encouragingly, our mock ELGs show a similar tendency in their environments to that of ELGs from hydrodynamical simulations; about half of ELGs reside in filaments, the remaining quarters are located in nodes and sheets, and the rest, a considerably small fraction, are in voids.
-On the other hand, matter is more likely to be found in sheets and most of the massive subhalo sample is found in nodes as expected.
+On the other hand, matter is more likely to be found in sheets and most of mock LRGs are found in nodes as expected.
 Thus, our mock ELGs fairly well reproduce the environment dependence of ELGs as seen in hydrodynamical simulations.